Strategic capital · Pre-seed

 Phase 1 · Engineering Completion

-• ·Finalize QSIG, QTUM, and TUNNEL production hardening
+• ·Finalize QNSP, QSIG, and Tunnel production hardening

 • ·Complete deterministic telemetry and compliance instrumentation